Certifiably Robust Variational Autoencoders: EXPERIMENTS

-We empirically assess the $r$-robustness margins of Lipschitz-VAEs using the approach of~\cite{alex2020theoretical}, leveraging maximum damage attacks as in Algorithm \ref{alg: R_estimation_algorithm} (see Appendix).
-In particular, assuming no defects in the optimization of Eq.~(\ref{eq: max_damage_attack}) and access to infinite samples from the encoder $q_\phi(\z|\cdot)$, if for a given $c$ a maximum damage attack cannot identify a $\pert^*$ such that $\prob{||g_\theta(\z_{\pert^*})-g_\theta(\z_{\neg \pert^*})||_2 \leq r} \leq 0.5$, then we can rest assured that the $r$-robustness margin of a VAE on input $\x$ is at least $c$ -- that is, $R^r(\x) \geq c$.
-If one VAE's estimated $r$-robustness margins are consistently larger than another's, this strongly suggests that the former is more robust.
+Though Figure~\ref{fig: empirical_theoretical_comparison} suggests our bounds may often be relatively loose, this is very much consistent with applications of Lipschitz continuity constraints in other settings~\citep{cohen2019certified}.
+This looseness is perhaps unavoidable, since an a priori theoretical guarantee of robustness is an extremely strong requirement.
+As such, our approach is useful in scenarios where robustness must be absolutely guaranteed, even if at times the level of robustness that is guaranteed is lower than the level observed in practice.

-In Figure \ref{fig: empirical_robustness_margins} (left), we estimate the $r$-robustness margins of several Lipschitz- and standard-VAEs on a randomly-selected collection of images from the MNIST test set.
-On the same inputs and for all Lipschitz constants considered, Lipschitz-VAEs exhibit larger estimated $r$-robustness margins on average than a standard VAE.
+\paragraph{Comparing Empirical Robustness} We next empirically assess the $(r, \epsilon)$-robustness margins of Lipschitz-VAEs using the approach of~\cite{alex2020theoretical}, leveraging maximum damage attacks (see Appendix~\ref{sec:app:est_margin}).
+Assuming no defects in the optimization of \eqref{eq: max_damage_attack} and access to infinite samples from the encoder, if a maximum damage attack cannot identify a $\pert^* \leq c$ such that $\prob{||g_\theta(\z_{\pert^*})-g_\theta(\z_{\neg \pert^*})||_2 \leq r} \leq \epsilon$, then we can rest assured that the $(r, \epsilon)$-robustness margin of the VAE on input $\x$ is at least $c$.
+If (for fixed $r$ and $\epsilon$) one VAE's estimated $(r, \epsilon)$-robustness margins are consistently larger than another's, this strongly suggests that the former is more robust.

-The above result also allows us to verify an implication of our theory, namely that a Lipschitz-VAE's $r$-robustness margins should broadly be larger the smaller its Lipschitz constants are.
-Our empirical findings exactly corroborate this, since the average $r$-robustness margins we estimate in Lipschitz-VAEs monotonically increase as we decrease in their Lipschitz constants.
+In Figure \ref{fig: empirical_robustness_margins} [left], we estimate the $(r, \epsilon)$-robustness margins of several Lipschitz- and standard VAEs on a randomly-selected collection of data points from MNIST.
+On the same inputs, and for all Lipschitz constants considered, Lipschitz-VAEs exhibit larger estimated $(r, \epsilon)$-robustness margins on average.
+Figure \ref{fig: empirical_robustness_margins} [left] also validates an implication of our theory, namely that a VAE's $(r, \epsilon)$-robustness margins should monotonically increase as we decrease its Lipschitz constants.